sdanko11/stock_shelves/README.md

-This is a command line program that lets store clerks know the arrangment to stock their shelves which will resault in the greatest amount of revenue.
-The program takes shelf data, and product data in json format and outputs the optimal arrangement.
+This is a command line program that informs store clerks how to stock their shelves so they can maximize the amount of revenue for their store.
+The program takes product data and shelf data in json format and outputs the optimal arrangement.